substrate-system/esm/README.md

 ```

 ### pre-built JS
-This package exposes minified JS files too.
-Copy them to a location that is
+Copy the minified files to a location that is accessible to your web server,
-accessible to your web server, then link to them in HTML.
+then link to them in HTML.

 #### copy
 ```sh